Sphagnum, peat, and why peat-free matters

 Of all the things moss does, building peat is the one with the biggest consequences.
-It is worth understanding, because it is why "peat-free" is written on compost bags now.
+It is worth understanding, because it is why "peat-free" is printed on compost bags now.

 How sphagnum makes peat

 Sphagnum, the bog mosses, grow in waterlogged, acidic, oxygen-poor ground.
-The old growth beneath the living surface does not fully rot, because there is too little oxygen and the conditions are too acidic for the usual decomposers.
+The old growth beneath the living surface does not fully rot, because there is too little oxygen and the conditions are too acidic for the usual decomposers to work.
 Instead it accumulates, layer on layer, over thousands of years, as peat.
-A deep peat bog is, in effect, millennia of moss stacked up and half-preserved.
+A deep peat bog is, in effect, millennia of moss stacked up and half-preserved, growing only a millimetre or so a year at the top while holding centuries of carbon below.

 Why bogs matter

 Because the carbon in all that moss never finished decomposing, peatlands lock away enormous amounts of it, more per hectare than forest.
-They also hold and slowly release vast quantities of water, steadying rivers and reducing floods, and they are home to specialised plants and animals found nowhere else.
-Intact, they are quietly doing several important jobs at once.
+They also hold and slowly release vast quantities of water, steadying rivers and reducing floods, and they shelter specialised plants and animals found nowhere else, from sundews to wading birds.
+Intact, a bog is quietly doing several important jobs at once, and doing them for free.

 The cost of digging it

-Cutting peat for fuel or compost drains the bog, exposes the stored carbon to the air, and releases it.
-A resource that took thousands of years to form is gone in one season's growing, and the carbon it held goes into the atmosphere.
-That is the case against peat compost in a sentence.
+Cutting peat for fuel or compost drains the bog, lets air into ground that has been airless for millennia, and so restarts the decay that was halted.
+The stored carbon oxidises and escapes to the atmosphere.
+A resource that took thousands of years to form is gone in a season or two of growing, and it does not come back on any human timescale.
+That is the case against peat compost in a sentence, and it is why bog drainage is now treated as a climate problem rather than a merely local one.

 Peat-free for growers

-Modern peat-free composts use coir, wood fibre, bark, green compost and similar materials.
-They behave a little differently, tending to dry on top while staying wet below, so they reward checking the moisture lower down rather than watering on a fixed schedule.
-For most growing they now work well, and they leave the bogs where they are.
+Modern peat-free composts use coir, wood fibre, bark, composted green waste and similar materials.
+They behave a little differently from peat, tending to dry on the top while staying wet below, so they reward checking the moisture lower down with a finger rather than watering to a fixed schedule.
+They also drain faster and hold nutrients differently, which is worth allowing for when you feed.
+For most sowing and growing they now work well, and the good ones keep improving.
+Choosing them leaves the bogs where they are.